 The International Food Policy Research Institute (IFPRI) provides research-based policy solutions to sustainably reduce poverty and end hunger and malnutrition in developing countries.
-Established in 1975, IFPRI currently has more than 500 employees working in over 50 countries.
-It is a research center of the CGIAR Consortium, a worldwide partnership engaged in agricultural research for development.
+Established in 1975, IFPRI currently has more than 600 employees working in over 50 countries.
+It is a research center of CGIAR, a worldwide partnership engaged in agricultural research for development.

 Vision and Mission